BMAWebDev/next-three-globe/README.md

 ## About

 A NextJS project built with ThreeJS.
 Takes a list of partners and lists them either in a grid view or in a global view, switchable with a button.
 The globe is rendered with the help of ThreeJS's WebGL Renderer + some other goodies.
-Take a look at while you're at it.
+Take a look while you're at it.

 Disclaimer: code inspiration + help on shaders part from [here](https://discourse.threejs.org/t/globe-with-markers-and-label-thoughts-ideas-approaches-solutions/34995).